 My point is, there are other options besides buying all commercial food to feed your livestock.
 Knowing your options can save you a lot of money in the long run.

 We were terrible about this for the longest time.

-Keep a homesteading calendar, notebook, something that will help you track your animals production.
+Keep a homesteading journal, calendar, notebook, something that will help you track your animal’s production.

 You need to know how many eggs your chickens produce to see if their production is falling.
-You’ll also want to keep up with items like milk production.
+You’ll also need to keep up with items like milk production.

 Also knowing when babies are born is important so you can know when they can be sold or butchered.

 This is a habit that you need to develop sooner rather than later.